juergenweb/FrontendForms/README.md

 ### Measure 3: Honeypot field
 A honeypot field, which changes the position on every page load in random order, will be added automatically by default.
 If you do not want to include the honeypot field you need to add the [useHoneypot(false)](#usehoneypot) method to you form object (not recommended).
-Info: A honeypot field is a field which is hidden to the user, but a SPAM bot can read it and if this field will be filled out it will be detected as spam.
+Info: A honeypot field is a field which is hidden to the visitor, but a SPAM bot can read it and if this field will be filled out it will be detected as spam.
 Please note that the honeypot field will be hidden via the frontendforms.css file.

 ```css